Boredom as Broccoli

 You won't ever crave it, but if you want to be healthy it can't be avoided.

 Note: I am not a neurologist.
-The statements made here about the brain are imperfect metaphors used to describe experience, not physical brain function.
+The statements made here about the brain are imperfect metaphors used to describe the experience of brain ownership, not physical brain function.

 It is only when we are no longer fearful that we begin to create.